bclews/type/_posts_draft/ceph.md

 I started following the [Shared Storage (Ceph)](https://geek-cookbook.funkypenguin.co.nz/ha-docker-swarm/shared-storage-ceph/) recipe, but quickly realised that this recipe does not translate too well to Ubuntu 19.10.
 This article outlines the steps I went through to get it working.

 # Aim
-To get [Ceph Nautilus](https://docs.ceph.com/docs/master/releases/nautilus/) running across three [Ubuntu 19.10 (Eoan Ermine)](https://wiki.ubuntu.com/EoanErmine/ReleaseNotes) virtual machines, on the [Vultr](https://www.vultr.com/?ref=8298157) platform.
+To get [Ceph Nautilus](https://docs.ceph.com/docs/master/releases/nautilus/) running across three [Ubuntu 19.10 (Eoan Ermine)](https://wiki.ubuntu.com/EoanErmine/ReleaseNotes) virtual machines.
+This will all be done on the [Vultr](https://www.vultr.com/?ref=8298157) platform.

-# Server Details
+# Deploy New Ubuntu Instances

 Ubuntu 19.10.